-- i) In instances where inadequate potentials are a result of an electrical short to an adjacent foreign structure, a rectifier malfunction, an interruption of power source, or an interruption of CP current due to other non-systemic or location-specific causes, SNG must document and repair these instances.
-A close interval survey (CIS) will not be required. - ii) All other instances must be assessed as detailed in Condition 4 Close Interval Surveys.
+i) In instances where inadequate potentials are a result of an electrical short to an adjacent foreign structure, a rectifier malfunction, an interruption of power source, or an interruption of CP current due to other non-systemic or location-specific causes, STT must document and repair these instances.
+A close interval survey (CIS) will not be required.

-&lt;sup>12 Common Ground Alliance.
+&lt;sup>11 Common Ground Alliance.
 (March 2020).
 Best Practices Guide.
 Retrieved from: https://commongroundalliance.com/BPguide.